squid233/squid233.github.io/content/post/overrungl-1/index.en.md

 ### Allocation

-Use `Arena`, which does only allow allocating but not destroying memory.
+Use `Arena`, which does only allow allocating but not destroying memory manually.
 The memory is only accessible within the scope of the `Arena`.

 ```java